|Last digit of address||Allowed water day

 Summer Water Conservation Plan in Effect April 1

-The City of Richardson will implement its summer water conservation plan April 1.
-The strategy allows for lawn irrigation at even-numbered addresses on Tuesdays and Saturdays and at odd-numbered addresses on Wednesdays and Sundays.
-Watering is not permitted between 10 a.m.-6 p.m. on the allowed days from April 1-Oct.
-31. Hand watering is allowed anytime when using a hose with a shut-off spray nozzle.
+The City of Richardson implemented its summer water conservation plan April 1.
+The strategy allows for lawn irrigation at even-numbered addresses on Tuesdays and Saturdays and at odd-numbered addresses on Wednesdays and Sundays, with no watering allowed between 10 a.m. and 6 p.m.
+Hand watering is allowed anytime when using a hose with a shut-off spray nozzle.
 Please water only as needed, based on moisture content of the soil.
 (Check out www.watermyyard.org for personalized watering recommendations.)
 For more information on water conservation please call 972-744-4220.